zeek/zeekctl/doc/zeekctl.rst

         Time interval that archived log files are kept (a value of 0 means log files never expire).
         The time interval is expressed as an integer followed by one of the following time units: day, hr, min.

-Note that you need to edit the crontab to let `zeekctl cron`_ work properly.
+Note that you need to edit the crontab to let :ref:`zeekctl cron` work properly.

 For example, to setup a cron job that runs once every five minutes, insert the following entry into the crontab of the